Bzyb (river): Geography

-The Bzyb basin located in the zone of humid subtropics of the Caucasus Mountains.
+The Bzyb basin is located in the zone of humid subtropics of the Caucasus Mountains.
 The Bzyb is first among Abkhazia's rivers with respect to length,110 km, and second after the Kodori with respect to average annual discharge, 96 m3/s and drainage basin area, 1510 km2.
 At its entrance in the mouth of the Black Sea it splits into two estuary channels.

 Clays, marls, dolomites, and sandstones are encountered at the river Bzyb which flows down from a height of (2300 m) in the western part of the Caucasus Major near 43°17′47″N 41°13′49″E and flows into the Black Sea at 43°11′18″N 40°16′52″E in two branches.
 Its valley borders the Bzyb Range, Gagra Range and some other ranges of Caucasus Major.
 The Bzyb separates Arabika from the adjacent Bzyb Range, an outstanding karst area with many deep caves.
 An upper tributary of the river is the Jimsa which flows in the area of the mountain of the same name.
-The Bzyb’ basin has the Lake Ritsa, which forms the headwaters of the Iupshara.
+The Bzyb' basin has the Lake Ritsa, which forms the headwaters of the Iupshara.
 A road from the Black Sea to Lake Ritsa runs along this valley.

 Southeast of the Bzyb outfall area is the Pitsunda Cape which projects far out into the Black Sea.
 Seismic data extracted in the region has revealed that valleys on the submarine slope cut several dozen metres into Miocene-Pliocene conglomerates.

 This cape was formed over time by the transportation of sediment along the Bzyb and accumulating on the cape.
 According to the data collected by Mandych in 1967, the Bzyb transports around 170,000 tonnes of course material annually, almost as high as the combined total of the Mzymta and Psou rivers (200,000 tonnes per year).
 The upper river basin in Northern Abkhazia is home to the Bzyb Abkhaz people (one of the three ethnic groups of Abkhaz), who have their own distinct dialect.
 Gudaud is another subgroup of Bzyb.
 The river is used for transportation of logs from the upland forest areas.

-The hydropower potential of most significant rivers of the country, the Kodor (Kudry), Bzyb, Kyalasur, Gumista rivers that form the Black Sea basin, has been assessed to be more than over 3.5 million kW.
+The hydropower potential of most significant rivers of the country, the Kodori, Bzyb, Kelasuri, Gumista rivers that form the Black Sea basin, has been assessed to be more than over 3.5 million kW.